IBM/terratorch/docs/guide/terramind.md

 ```

 You can find an example for fine-tuning TerraMind with multi-modal inputs in this [notebook](https://github.com/IBM/terramind/blob/main/notebooks/terramind_v1_base_sen1floods11.ipynb) and this [config](https://github.com/IBM/terramind/blob/main/configs/terramind_v1_base_sen1floods11.yaml) file.

+Set `modality_drop_rate` to train TerraMind that supports multiple modalities but can handle inference on a subset (e.g., a single input).
+During training, modalities are randomly dropped according to the rate (e.g., with `0.1` each modality is dropped in 10% of all batches).

 ### Subset of Input Bands